enonic/app-hubspot/README.md

-# app-facebook-pixel
+# App Hubspot embed

-Adds a simple Facebook Pixel to your website
+Adds embed code for Hubspot tracking to your website.